ocxtal/udon/README.md

 Scaling of alignment ribbon is essential for visualization.
 Udon provides unified decomression-and-scaling API that require no external intermediate buffer.
 The implementation is quite straightforward; it divides the queried range into multiple constant-length subranges (16 KB by default), and apply decompression and scaling procedures one by one using a single intermediate buffer.
 The default subrange length was determined so that the buffer won't spill out of the last-level (L3) data cache.
 Everything done on L3 cache, the conversion throughput won't be impaired.

+## First impression on writing SIMD codes in Rust (2020/9)

+This is my study project writing SIMD-intensive, optimized code in stable Rust.
+My first impression was that it was reasonably easy writing lean data structures and algorithms when I learned basic syntax of Rust (though compiler often complains lifetimes don't match).
+Composing and refactoring control flows was basically the same feel as in C, and sometimes Rust-specific syntax, such as `if let`, `while let`, and `break 'label`, made it a bit easier.

+However, I feel it somewhat difficult tuning Rust codes than C for now.
+It's largely because I'm not familiar with compiler options yet.
+But I also found compiler sometimes messes up main control flow and error handling paths, and places not-so-important paths among intensive blocks.
+It was easy in C compilers deal with such phenomenon, but seems not in Rust (due to thick abstraction layers?).
+I don't have a good answer to this yet, but at least I'm sure `alias rustc-asm=rustc -C opt-level=3 -C target-cpu=native --crate-type lib --emit asm` was useful digging deeper into the compiler behavior.

+It was pretty comfotable writing x86\_64 SIMD codes in Rust.
+Thanks to the community, `core::arch::x86_64` is well maintained.
+I also found it really good having some methods such as `count_ones`, `trailing_zeros`, and `from_le_bytes` by default on primitive integer types.
+I also note I didn't find any major flaw in code generation (I got what I expected for the innermost loops).
+Taken together, I understood I could write basic SIMD codes with some bit manipulation hacks almost in the same way as in C.

+Writing Arm AdvSIMD (NEON) codes was much harder.
+It still requires nightly channel, and large proportion of intrinsics are yet to be implemented.
+I found what I could do for now is writing SIMD codes in C and calling them via FFI, but it's not a good way anyway.
+The best way is to contribute to `core::arch::aarch64`, but I need learn much more to do this.

+I have some more things what I want to explore further about SIMD-intensive codes.
+The most important one is global dispatching.
+It's already easy to have multiple implementations, such as SSE4.2 and AVX2 variants, for a function using `#[cfg(target_feature)]`, but it's still unclear how to put a dispatcher at arbitrary point, or how compile the entire codebase into multiple different features and put global dispatcher at the entry point.
+I believe I can do this writing an appropriate macro (proc_macro?) or build.rs, but at this moment I can't imagine the detail how to implement it.
+Others include margined allocator (for eliminating need for special scalar implementation at the tail of arrays) and vectorized iterator (coupled with the margined allocator), but I found I need to learn concepts and existing convensions about unsafe things before trying implement them.

 ## Copyright and License

 Hajime Suzuki (2020), licensed under MIT.